01 of 10

 Freeform peyote is peyote stitch without a plan or pattern.
 Basically, you've given yourself the freedom to use peyote stitch with different sizes and shapes of beads.
 The basic technique is still peyote stitch, but a few new techniques are used to highlight larger beads.

 If you are choosing materials for your first freeform peyote stitch project, you might want to limit the number of colors you use.
-For this project, I have chosen a palette of greens with a little bit of earthy-luster beads and some metallic bronze beads to add a little contrast.
+For this project, we have chosen a palette of greens with a little bit of earthy-luster beads and some metallic bronze beads to add a little contrast.

-I am using moss green Wildfire beading thread for this project, as it is less likely to be frayed or cut by the rough edges of the India lampwork beads.
+We are using moss green Wildfire beading thread for this project, as it is less likely to be frayed or cut by the rough edges of the India lampwork beads.
 If you are using a nylon beading thread such as Nymo with India lampwork beads, make sure that you smooth any rough edges using a nail file or a bead reamer.

 Edited by Lisa YangContinue to 2 of 10 below.